-McDonagh performs throughout Europe, Asia and the USA and has appeared as a concerto soloist numerous times all over Ireland and abroad.
+Ailbhe gave her debut recital with celebrated Irish pianist John O’Conor at the National Concert Hall in Dublin, Ireland.
+She performs throughout Europe, Asia and North America and has appeared as a concerto soloist numerous times in Ireland and abroad.
 Performances include concerts at Carnegie Hall, the Yale Norfolk Festival, Schleswig Holstein Music Festival, Great Irish Houses Festival, for the Irish President at Aras an Uachtarain and on Irish national television and radio.
-She performs in a duo, The McDonagh Sisters with pianist Orla McDonagh and is also a member of the Ficino Ensemble, The Belisama Trio and the crossover traditional Irish music group Trio Elatha.